oceanzhang88/3-Path-Tracers/README.md

 Everything is pure Java from scratch without any 3rd-party libraries, including all the linear-algebra math.

-The project includes: KD-BVH, Instancing, Distribution Ray Tracing, and more to be added.
+The project includes: KD-BVH, Instancing, Distribution Ray Tracing(soft shadow, depth of field, motion blur, glossy reflection, anti-aliasing), and more to be added.

 ### Installation